 Sungnyemun Gate

-The first time I ever visited Seoul I stayed at a hotel overlooking both Sungnyemun Gate and Namsan Mountain & Tower.
-So the gate reminds me of Seoul and I had to put it on my list of Instagrammable places.
+The first time I visited Seoul, I stayed at a hotel overlooking both Sungnyemun Gate and Namsan Mountain & Tower.
+The gate reminded me of Seoul, so I had to put it on my list of Instagrammable places.

 Namdaemun Market